kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 * ``MemoryTraits``:
+  MemoryTraits specify how a data structure is accessed.
   Sets access properties via enum parameters for the templated ``Kokkos::MemoryTraits<>`` class.
   Possible template parameters are bit-combinations of the following flags:

   - ``Unmanaged``: The View will not be reference counted.
 The allocation has to be provided to the constructor.

-  - |Atomic|_: All accesses to the view will use atomic operations.
+  - |Atomic|_: All accesses to the View will use atomic operations.

-  - ``RandomAccess``: Hint that the view is used in a random access manner.
+  - ``RandomAccess``: Hint that the View is used in a random-access manner.
-    If the view is also ``const`` this will trigger special load operations on GPUs (i.e. texture fetches).
+    If the View is also ``const`` this will trigger special load operations on GPUs (i.e. texture fetches).

-  - ``Restrict``: There is no aliasing of the view by other data structures in the current scope.
+  - ``Restrict``: There is no aliasing of the View by other data structures in the current scope.

 Public Class Members
 --------------------